latte-central/latte-tutorial/src/latte_tutorial/ch04_logic_bits.clj.md

 - Logical equivalence is a conjunction of two implications, thus ultimately a conjunction.
 - Disjunction (logical `or`) is also a derived principle.
 The rules are `or-intro-left`, `or-intro-right` and `or-elim`.
 The elimination rule implements the important principle of *proof by case*.
 For more than two cases, you may use `or*`, `or-intro*` and `or-elim*`.
 - Negation (logical `not`) is derived from absurdity, and from absurdity one can prove everything.
 This enables *proofs by contradiction* in LaTTe.
+- There is a simple yet effective encoding of existential quantification in type theory, with deduction rules `ex-intro` and `ex-elim`.
 ;;
 Now that we have a fairly complete logic, we will start to see how to do more traditional mathematics in LaTTe, starting with *set theory*.